scottwillson/dawn-patrol/README.md

 Roadmap
 -------
-* staging end to end test needs to use real event ID
-* auto test
-* echo server needs to parse real event ID from log file
-* awk '{print $7}' obra.access.log | egrep /events/[0-9]+/results.json
 * Fetch and forward data from OBRA
-* Store data in Postgres denormalized (should be able to fulfill any request by reading a single row)
+* Store data in Postgres denormalized (should be able to fulfill any request by 1-2 selects)
 * Fetch data from Postgres
 * Drop 'endToEndTest' from config
 * de-dupe DB config (migrations use separate file)